-Many juices and soda contain 40 or more grams of sugar per 12 ounce serving, enough to push most people out of ketosis.
+Many juices and sodas contain 40 or more grams of sugar per 12 ounces serving, enough to push most people out of ketosis.

 Black coffee and tea are healthier drink choices that when unsweetened are carb-free.
 Water is another beverage choice with zero sugar.

 Diet drinks like diet soda are more of a grey area.